qmk/qmk_firmware/keyboards/ploopyco/trackball/readme.md

 ## Revisions

-There are several revisions for the PCB.
-However, the important one is rev 1.005, as this changes the button and debug LED configuration.
-Previous versions use the `rev1` folder (as they're electrically identical).
+There are two main revisions for the PloopyCo Tracball, everything up to 1.004, and 1.005.

+In the 1.005 revision, button for was changed from pin B5 to B6, and the debug LED pin was changed from F7 to B5.

+The PCB should indicate which revision this is.

 # Customzing your PloopyCo Trackball